mkucenski/datatime/README.md

 # datatime
-A recreation of of The SleuthKit's 'mactime' with a goal of allowing integration of timeline data from other sources (EVT, LNK, Firewall, etc.)
+A recreation of of The SleuthKit's 'mactime' with a goal of faster results and allowing integration of timeline data from other sources (EVT, LNK, Firewall, etc.).

 ## License
 <p>Copyright &copy; 2016 Matthew A. Kucenski</p>